raywhite/async-hofs/README.md

 Given a stdlib `stream.Readable`, this function will continue to read from the stream until the `end` event is emitted by the stream, and then resolve the returned promise.
 The returned promise will reject if the `limit` is exceeded, and will also reject with any errors emitted by the underlying stream.

-**NOTE:** This funciton will actually consume the stream, meaning that the stream shouldn't also be consumed by another function, unless the event handlers are attached prior to calling `buffer`.
+**NOTE:** This function will actually consume the stream, meaning that the stream shouldn't also be consumed by another function, unless the event handlers are attached prior to calling `buffer`.
 Importantly, `buffer` itself can't actually consume a stream that is or was being consumed by `buffer` - so subsequent calls to `buffer` using the same stream will error.

 - **readable** - (`stream.Readable`) - the readable stream to be buffered.
 - **limit** - (`Number`) - the max number of bytes to buffer.